kamir/cdsw-engine-custom-01/README.md

 # cdsw-engine-custom-01

-Add Maven to a custom engine.
+Add Apache Maven, Gnuplot and Graphviz to a custom CDSW image.